huawei-noah/SMARTS/zoo/policies/open-agent/README.md

 # OpEn Agent

 This package provides a classical, MPC based solution to the autonomous driving problem.
 We use [OpEn](https://alphaville.github.io/optimization-engine/), a fast, nonconvex optimizer to encode our MPC problem.
-OpEn generates a Rust solver to this problem, which we then query to derive a Trajectory to follow.
+OpEn generates a Rust solver to this problem which we then query to derive a trajectory to follow.

 ## Setup